 Other characters who have gotten this treatment, but AREN'T as missed by the fans, are Vera Devinish, Amelia Pinches, The character's family members, among others.
 It is in fact very rare for a character who isn't a secondary character to make a return or get a mention in this show.

 Many minor characters from the first season have never come back again like the mean popular girl from Nevel's intro episode and "Germy" Jeremy.
-Though since in-show he was sick all the time there might be another reason why.

 Not just first season characters either.
 Wendy, a popular minor Ensemble Dark Horse character simply vanished as well after her last appearance in the final episode of Season 2.